Malaria Facts (cont.)

 If diagnosed early and if the appropriate antibiotics are available and used, the prognosis of malaria is very good.

-Worldwide malaria is responsible for over nearly 1 million deaths per year.
-The majority of victims are young children and in sub-Saharan Africa.
+Worldwide malaria is responsible for 500,000-800,000 deaths per year.
+The majority of victims are young children from sub-Saharan Africa.
 Death is usually due to lack of available treatment or access to treatment.

 P. falciparum tends to be the species causing the most complications and has a high mortality if untreated.